-From the past year in NVUO Magazine, here are 10 influential women making marks in their fields.
+From the past year in NUVO Magazine, here are 10 influential women making marks in their fields.

 ITBC works to build itineraries for group travel with a focus on exploring Indigenous culture and history.
 Emphasis is placed on Indigenous-owned and -led operations.